AdrianFR99/Raider-of-the-Lost-World/README.md

 			(At the left Dídac Romero Camó and at the right Adrián Font Romero)

+### CODE SUBSYSTEMS

+-MAP
+   The subsystem maps have a secuence of funtions that allows to load xml file, this loads the data based in the different layers that Tiled a 2D map creator program has, this ones are, tile layers, image layers and game objects.Also the map module draws and creates the colliders of the map.
+-ENTITIES
+    This module is the one who manages the differents entities of the game, such as enemies,and interactable items(coins and lifes).
+-PATHFINDING
+    This subsystem  contains the A star alghorithm which allows entities to move around the map from point to point,includes a debug functionalities which shows the path taken by the entitie which is using the alghorithm.
+-GUI
+    The subsystem is organized as a tree which includes the code for the the functionalities for various element , such as
+    buttons, sliders, texts displays and other elements for the game UI.

  ### WHO DID WHAT?
 (TASKS)

 Assignment 2: